triplea-game/triplea-game.github.io/README.md

 You can edit any page individually by navigating to the page in github and using the github 'pencil icon': https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github/

 For more involved changes, you'll want to preview those changes locally before creating a pull request.
 The TripleA website is run on Jekyll, hosted by Github Pages.
-Jekyll is an engine that serves markdown (md) files as HTML, once running it'll compile and host the website on your local compute (usually at http://localhost:4000).
+Jekyll is an engine that serves markdown (md) files as HTML, once running it'll compile and host the website on your local computer (usually at http://localhost:4000).

 For more detailed information, see:
 - https://help.github.com/en/github/working-with-github-pages/about-github-pages-and-jekyll